IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/configuration-framework.md

 ## Configuration providers setup

-The default TomTom IndiGO application uses [`ResourceStaticConfigurationProvider`](TTIVI_PLATFORM_API) for static configurations and [`JsonDynamicConfigurationProvider`](TTIVI_PLATFORM_API) for dynamic configurations.
+The default TomTom Digital Cockpit application uses [`ResourceStaticConfigurationProvider`](TTIVI_PLATFORM_API) for static configurations and [`JsonDynamicConfigurationProvider`](TTIVI_PLATFORM_API) for dynamic configurations.
 This behavior is defined in [`IviApplication`](TTIVI_PLATFORM_API) and can be changed by overriding the